 So I scoured the internet for tips and anything else I could find to get my kid to listen and stumbled across the idea of a punch card.
 I knew it would be a big hit with Anna because she carried one in her big girl wallet last summer from a local ice cream place and would get super excited when they would stamp her card.
 (Okay, she was also excited about the ice cream, but I had a feeling it would transfer.)

-Both the husband and I are thrilled at how well it worked and are looking forward to seeing how it will go over time.
+Both the husband and I are thrilled at how well The Good Listener Club punch card has worked and are looking forward to seeing how it will go over time.
 Fingers crossed it continues to be an effective tool for us when it comes to listening.

 How it works.